JKakaofanatiker/pw/README.md

 Many websites, apps, etc. allow passwords containing upper and lowercase letters, numbers and symbols which is good.

 I normally use pwgen to generate passwords.
-But always typing many flags (like -y) annoyes me and I wanted to learn something so I created this.
+But always typing many flags (like -y) annoys me and I wanted to learn something so I created this.